-Briefly explain the accounting equation. (a)
+(a) Briefly explain the accounting equation.

-Mark Swaleh retired from employment on 30 April 2015 and was paid retirement benefits amounting to Sh.216,500. (b) With this money Mr. Swaleh started a business in Nairobi on 1 June 2015.
+(b) Mark Swaleh retired from employment on 30 April 2015 and was paid retirement benefits amounting to Sh.216,500.
+With this money Mr. Swaleh started a business in Nairobi on 1 June 2015.